nugentechnologies/NuMetRRBS/README.md

  An Ovation RRBS Methyl-Seq System library was prepared from IMR90 cell line DNA and sequenced on a HiSeq2500 in Rapid Run mode using 2X 100 nt paired end reads.
-The raw data was used in full, or trimmed as indicated, before processing first with [Trim Galore](www.bioinformatics.babraham.ac.uk/projects/trim_galore/) to remove adaptor sequence and low quality bases, and then with the NuGEN diversity trimming script.
+The raw data was used in full, or trimmed as indicated, before processing first with [Trim Galore](www.bioinformatics.babraham.ac.uk/projects/trim_galore/) to remove adaptor sequence and low quality bases, and then with the diversity trimming script.
  The resulting reads were then mapped to the hg19 human genome reference using [Bismark](www.bioinformatics.bbsrc.ac.uk/projects/bismark/).